gansubhai/angular-test-assigment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.

+## steps of initialization

+After you clone ths repository run `npm install`

+## Task details
+Task 1.
+On click of button "Go to Game Page" navigate to Game page tab

+Task 2.
+You have to suscribe to randomInteger function in test-web.service.ts and get the random number in the range from 100 to 999 Display max number in game-page.component.html under "Panel with Max Number" Display min number in game-page.component.html under "Panel with Min Number" Display average number in game-page.component.html under "Panel with Average Number"

+Task 3.
+Display the max number and its occurence in game-page.component.html under "Panel with Number of occurance Of largest Number "

+Task 4.
+Under Childer to Parent tab please display value submited on child.component.html in c-to-p.componenet.html

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.